-5. The Designated Safeguarding Lead
+The Designated Safeguarding Lead

 Holy Trinity Church of England Academy has appointed from our SLT Tina Murphy (Headteacher) to be our Designated Safeguarding Lead.
-This person has the overall responsibility for safeguarding and child protection and has the appropriate authority and training to undertake such a role and is able to provide advice and support to other staff on child welfare and child protection matters.
+This person has the overall responsibility for safeguarding and child protection, (including online safety and understanding the filtering and monitoring systems and processes in place), a role which carries a significant level of responsibility.
+The Designated Safeguarding Lead has the appropriate status and authority within the school to carry out the duties of the post and is given the additional time, funding, training, resources and support needed to carry out the role effectively.
+The Designated Safeguarding Lead will also provide advice and support to other staff on child welfare, safeguarding and child protection matters.
 This person is able to take part in strategy discussions and inter agency meetings and to support other trained staff to do so as well as contribute to the assessment of children.
-The Designated Safeguarding Lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2020).
+The Designated Safeguarding Lead (and any Deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2023).

-6. Deputy Designated Safeguarding Leads
+Deputy Designated Safeguarding Leads

 At Holy Trinity Church of England Academy we have appointed the following Deputy Designated Leads Alison Spark (Assistant Headteacher) and Rachel Scott (Assistant Headteacher) who are part of the safeguarding team.
 These individuals are trained to the same standard as the Designated Safeguarding Lead.
-Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains with the Designated Safeguarding Lead.
+Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains withthe Designated Safeguarding Lead.